xdevplatform/open-evolution/000-synchronize-twitter-topics-with-context-annotations.md

 ## Introduction

 [Twitter Topics](https://blog.twitter.com/en_us/topics/product/2020/topics-behind-the-tweets) have been introduced since 2020.
-While most of them can be found as entities of the context domain 131 Unified Twitter Taxonomy, some are missing and cannot be queried over the API.
+While most can be found as entities of the context domain 131 Unified Twitter Taxonomy, some are missing and cannot be queried over the API.

 ## Motivation